laravelflare/pages/README.md

-# pages
+# Flare Pages Module
-Flare Pages Module - This is a module of Flare CMS which provides the ability to add, edit, view and delete pages in the CMS.
+This is a module of [Flare](https://github.com/laravelflare/flare) which provides the ability to add, edit, view and delete pages in the [Flare CMS](https://github.com/laravelflare/cms).